jeffwinegar/personal-site/README.md

-Codebase for personal site buit with Gatsby.
+Codebase for personal site built with Gatsby.

 **🚀 Deploy**